ElectricMolasses/battleship/README.md

 - Currently a bug in AI shots being displaced on the cell the ship has been placed on.
 Need to make the elements float over the ships.

+## Requirements

+### Functional

+- Allow the player to start a new game.
+- Allow the player to take a shot on their turn only.
+- Allow the player to play against an AI.
+- Have a leaderboard for games against the AI.

+### Display

+- Players should be able to see the other players board and their own.
+- The players own board should show the following:
+  - The players ship placement.
+  - Any shots the opposing player has made.
+- The opponents board should show the following:
+  - Any shots made by the player, and whether a HIT or a MISS.
+- Both boards should show:
+  - Coordinates of the cells, up to you on how this should be displayed.

 ## Dependencies

 Mocha and chai is used for testing, everything else is pure javasript.
 No additional libraries needed to run.